 The Village of Bellevue has contracted its law enforcement services from the Brown County Sheriffs Department since 2002.
 This allows for top quailty police services at an efficient rate for citizens.

 Bellevue currently has one full 24 hour shift patrolled by five Brown County Sheriff's Deputies in rotating shifts.
-These shifts operate during the following hours: the day shift (7am-3pm), afternoon shift (3pm-11pm), and night shift (11pm-7am).
-These officers' responsibilities include responding to calls for service both criminal and civil in nature, assisting other agencies, enforcing local ordinances and state statute as well as being public servants to the everyday needs of the Village of Bellevue residents.
+These officers' responsibilities include responding to calls for service both criminal and civil in nature, assisting other agencies, enforcing local ordinances and state statute as well as being public servants to the everyday needs of Village of Bellevue residents.

-The Village of Bellevue has a "Directed Enforcement Officer" (DEO) whose responsibilities include finding long term solutions to reoccurring problems within the community through the use of community policing principals.
-The Village of Bellevue also has one Officer dedicated to Traffic Concerns and manpower needs and this shift operates between the hours of 11am-7pm.
+The Village of Bellevue has two "Directed Enforcement Officer" (DEO) positions (in addition to patrol staffing) whose responsibilities include finding long term solutions to reoccurring problems within the community through the use of community policing principals.
+One DEO Deputy also is partially dedicated to addressing traffic concerns and manpower needs.

 For emergencies, please dial 911.